sargsyanlths/test_public/README.md

 # test_public
-This is testing for settings
+This is testing for public setting

+In this test we need to see if